Choosing a foundation presents the challenge of selecting a color that will harmonize with your surface skin and your subtler undertones.

 First pull your hair back and put a white T-shirt, around your neck and shoulders.
 The white fabric will draw out a subtle cast of color in your face.
 Blue or pink indicate cool undertones, while yellow and peach indicate warm undertones.
 Neutral undertones tend to look greenish next to the white cloth.

-When researching undertones, we found there is much more information available for lighter and Caucasian skin so we asked Vapour friend and MUA, Dionne Belle, for advice.
+When studying undertones, we found there is more useful information available for lighter and Caucasian skin, so we asked Vapour friend and MUA, Dionne Belle, for advice.

 To identify undertones on darker skin, Dionne recommends looking under the eye (on top of cheekbones) and on the side of the palm because skin can be lighter there.
 She also says that wearing white clothes can be really helpful.
 “It’s important to look at yourself in natural light because artificial lights can change how the color of skin looks,” she says.
 When asked how she likes using Vapour makeup Dionne replied, “I love working with Vapour, the colors are beautiful and so forgiving.
 Vapour covers such a wide skin tone range; they really work for everyone.”

-Vapour complexion shades are made with mineral pigments that allow light to pass through and play on your skin.
+Our shapeshifting shades are designed to honor your individual skin tone—not mask it.
+Multi-dimensional mineral pigments create a soft, semi-translucent veil that diffuses skin with light to allow your living color to shine through.
 Our shades include both warm and cool tones that optically adjust for a custom fit –– to be as unique as you are.